gradkell/pkiccu/README.md

 Logging is configured and documented in the configuration file.
 By default, a log file named `PKICCU_<timestamp>.log` is created in the `./logs` directory.
 The location of the log file as well as the log level are configured in the configuration file.
-A new log file can be created upon each executation (the default), of a single log file can be appended to.
+A new log file can be created upon each execution (the default), of a single log file can be appended to.

 ## Getting Help

 PKICCU is a tiny open source project and there is no formal technical support provided by anyone.
 However, you can email us at "support AT gradkell DOT com" and we might try to help you. `;)`